opendatahub-io/distributed-workloads/images/universal/training/README.md

     CPATH=/opt/rocm/include:${CPATH}
 ```

-**Note:** These are only needed for midstream.
-AIPCC base images have these pre-configured.
+**Note:** These environment variables are set in both midstream and downstream builds (they're safe defaults).
+AIPCC base images may override these with optimized values.

 ---